mokagio/Stencils/README.md

 ##Usage

-Add your `.ttf` file to the project.
+Add your `.ttf` file to the project, naming it `font-icon.ttf`

-Configure the icons-unicode matches in the `MTFontIcon.plist`
+Configure the icons-unicode matches in the `MTFontIcon.plist`, which is structured like this

 	{
 		'font-icons': [